 It is safe to say that the way in which employees work will change as a result of the pandemic.
 Working from home has been the norm this past couple of months and many expect this model of working to become the new reality in business.
 Another change comes alongside this new reality – the idea that the 9 to 5 model will be replaced by flexible working.
 Here we discuss the benefits of flexible working.

 Flexible working: not a new idea

 A 2018 study by YouGov commissioned by MacDonald’s, found that only 6% of the UK’s population worked from 9 to 5 and that 37% of people surveyed preferred to work from 8 to 4 instead.
-Research has consistently shown that flexible working, whether that means working part-time, working from home, working remotely, job sharing or flexitime have tremendous benefits for businesses and employees alike.
+Research has consistently shown that flexible working, whether that means working part-time, working from home, working remotely, job sharing, or flexitime has tremendous benefits for businesses and employees alike.

 Flexible working attracts talent, boosts productivity and increases well-being

 Many managers and leaders are worried that flexible working can reduce productivity but 9 in 10 employees consider flexible working to be a key motivator to their productivity, according to a study by the Government Flexible Working Task Force.
-People worldwide now have the experience of WFH and many have learnt how to stay motivated and productive despite working remotely.
+People worldwide now have the experience of WFH and many have learned how to stay motivated and productive, despite working remotely.

 Common flexible working arrangements